Clubs

 Pennycillin is a student-run club dedicated to improving financial literacy among medical students.
 We aim to provide accessible, high-yield education on topics like student debt management, budgeting, investing, taxes, and physician remuneration—tailored specifically to the unique financial journey of Canadian medical trainees.
 Through interactive workshops, guest speakers, and peer-led discussions, we empower students to take control of their financial future with confidence and clarity.

-Academic Interest Group
+University of Toronto Academic Interest Group

 The University of Toronto Medicine Academic Interest Group is a student-led initiative for medical students aspiring to careers as physician-scientists.
 The group fosters a community of like-minded peers, facilitates connections with academic mentors, and provides support and resources to advance research engagement and professional development.